 - While the turkey is cooking, prepare the broccoli by removing the tough outer skin and separating out bite-size florets.
 Bring a medium saucepan of water to a boil and parboil the broccoli until soft (but not overly so), about 3-4 minutes.
 Drain and set aside to cool.
 Once cooled, chop roughly.

 - Add canned tomatoes (along with the juice) to the skillet and gently break the tomatoes into smaller pieces with a wooden spoon.
 Cook until sauce has thickened slightly, about 5 minutes.
-Add tomato paste and simmer for 5 minutes.
+Add tomato paste, garlic powder, parsley, and oregano, and simmer for 5 minutes.
 Season with salt and pepper to taste.

 - In a separate bowl, mix together the cottage cheese, egg, and 1/2 cup grated parmesan.